fommil/fpmortals/manuscript/backmatter.md

     f =<< list = flatMap f list
 ~~~~~~~~

-If we want to use a typeclass function we can require it with `=>`.
-For example
+If we want to make use of a typeclass in a function we require it with `=>`.
+For
-we can define something similar to Scalaz's `Apply.apply2`
+example we can define something similar to Scalaz's `Apply.apply2`

 {lang="text"}
 ~~~~~~~~